 - there exist economic links between the proprietor and that third party, inasmuch as they coordinate their commercial policies or exercise joint control over the use of the trademark, so that it is possible for them to determine the goods to which the trademark is affixed and to control the quality of those goods.

-On the basis of this CJEU judgment, Barcelona Commercial Court No. 8 issued a judgment37 in which it did not follow the same approach as the other Spanish courts dealing with similar matters.
-It concluded that there were sufficient indicia to deem that, after the fragmentation of the trademark in 1999, the trademark holder in Spain, alone or in coordination with the Coca-Cola group, has actively and deliberately promoted the image of Schweppes as a global and unique trademark, creating confusion among the public as to the corporate origin of the Schweppes products.
+On the basis of this CJEU judgment, Barcelona Commercial Court No. 8 issued a judgment36 in which it concluded that there were sufficient indicia to deem that, after the fragmentation of the trademark in 1999, the trademark holder in Spain, alone or in coordination with the Coca-Cola group, has actively and deliberately promoted the image of Schweppes as a global and unique trademark, creating confusion among the public as to the corporate origin of the Schweppes products.
 This confusion undermined the essential function of the trademark and, consequently, on the basis of the CJEU judgment, the patent holder cannot oppose the parallel imports of identical products designated with the same trademark coming from a Member State in which the trademark is currently owned by the third party (i.e., the Coca-Cola group) with which it has been coordinating the exploitation strategy of the trademark within the European Economic Area.
-However, this first-instance decision was revoked by the Barcelona Court of Appeal, which considered that, based on the evidence provided in the proceedings, it could not be concluded that the two requirements set by the CJEU were fulfilled.38
+However, this first-instance decision was revoked by the Barcelona Court of Appeal, which considered that, based on the evidence provided in the proceedings, it could not be concluded that the two requirements set by the CJEU were fulfilled.37

-Trademark exhaustion within a selective distribution system in high-quality, but not luxury, goods has been analysed in detail by the Barcelona Court of Appeal in the Mustela case;39 on the basis of the principles laid down by the CJEU in the Parfums Christian Dior40 and Coty41 cases and by the Supreme Court in the L'Oreal case.42 It understands that the exception to the trademark exhaustion stated by this case law for luxury products can also apply to 'quality' products to preserve the prestige and image of their trademark.
+Trademark exhaustion within a selective distribution system in high-quality, but not luxury, goods has been analysed in detail by the Barcelona Court of Appeal in the Mustela case;38 on the basis of the principles laid down by the CJEU in the Parfums Christian Dior39 and Coty40 cases and by the Supreme Court in the L'Oreal case.41 It understands that the exception to the trademark exhaustion stated by this case law for luxury products can also apply to 'quality' products to preserve the prestige and image of their trademark.

-To the best of our knowledge, there is no case law in Spain in which the antitrust authorities or the Spanish courts have expressly declared that a company holding an SEP has a dominant position in the market.
-However, it is likely that they will take this approach, in line with the considerations made by Advocate General Mr Wathelet in his conclusions on the Huawei case,43 in which he pointed out that there could be a rebuttable presumption that the owner of an SEP holds a dominant position.
+To the best of our knowledge, there is no case law in Spain in which the antitrust authorities or the Spanish courts have expressly declared that a company holding a standard-essential patent (SEP) has a dominant position in the market.
+However, it is likely that they will take this approach, in line with the considerations made by Advocate General Mr Wathelet in his conclusions on the Huawei case,43 in which he pointed out that there could be a rebuttable presumption that the owner of a SEP holds a dominant position.

-As in previous years, on 15 November 2019, the Barcelona commercial courts, together with the European Union Trademark Court in Alicante, published the protocol for handling (without delay) any action brought (1) in relation to technological patents and industrial designs relating to products to be exhibited at the MWC; (2) in defence of any trademark and copyright that could be infringed; or (3) against unfair competition and unlawful advertising in relation to products and materials on display at the MWC.
-The purpose of this protocol was to avoid, to the extent possible, adopting interim injunctions on an ex parte basis and, at the same time, to ensure the adoption of effective measures to protect any affected IPRs.
-While the 2020 MWC was cancelled due to the covid-19 crisis, in previous years the protocol applied (similar to the last one approved) was shown to work very well in practice.
-For instance, during the 2019 MWC the aforementioned courts dealt with a total of 50 matters relating to protective writs, applications for the investigation of facts and ex parte interim injunctions.
+In preparation for the MWC, the Barcelona commercial courts, together with the European Union Trademark Court in Alicante, usually publish a protocol for handling (without delay) any action brought (1) in relation to technological patents and industrial designs relating to products to be exhibited at the MWC; (2) in defence of any trademark and copyright that could be infringed; or (3) against unfair competition and unlawful advertising in relation to products and materials on display at the MWC.
+The purpose of this protocol is to avoid, to the extent possible, adopting interim injunctions on an ex parte basis and, at the same time, to ensure the adoption of effective measures to protect any affected IPRs.

 iii Licensing under FRAND terms